strikerlg/Tournament-Manager/README.md

 ### This list can be constantly updated to include more development steps.

 * Write the DB structure -> update a dump file for each change.
     * Include Users table.
+X
     * Include Players table.
+X
     * Include tournaments table.
     * Include matches table.
     * Include rankings table.